xen-troops/meta-xt-prod-devel-rcar/README.md

 with [Moulin](https://moulin.readthedocs.io/en/latest/) build system, as Moulin-based project files provide correct entries in local.conf

+As a quick start, you can check [doc/quickstart.md](doc/quickstart.md) that provides steps for building and running the virtio-based product on the H3 StarterKit with eMMC boot.

 # Moulin project file

 Work is still in progress, but right now the following features are tested and working: